Using DFS for server migration

 If you are an administrator in a Windows-based environment, you undoubtedly have been part of many painful server migration projects.
 Users encounter broken shortcuts and drive mappings each time files are relocated.
 How can you solve this problem permanently?
-If you use DFS (
+If you use DFS ( What is DFS?), you can virtualize file shares by creating "shares of shares".

 How does DFS work?
 The administrator creates a DFS root that is hosted on a W2K Server in an NT or W2K domain.
 The root contains the metadata describing the storage namespace.
 Each DFS link in the namespace points users to a share on a target server.
 The DFS root simply appears as a share to the users.
 The DFS links within the root appear as folders when users browse the root.